18432 Private Albert Victor Barlow, 3rd & 2nd Battalions, Bedfordshire Regiment

 Died 4th July 1959 in Watford

-Albert Victor Barlow was born in Tring, the younger son of Henry John Barlow and Eliza, née Bishop.
+Albert Victor Barlow was born in Tring, the second son of Henry John Barlow and Eliza, née Bishop.

 In the 1901 Census, Albert’s family lived at Dudswell, Northchurch.
 His father was a shepherd.
 However, Albert and his brother Ernest attended Little Gaddesden School from September 1902 and, between 1905 and 1909, their father was on the Electoral Register for Little Gaddesden, suggesting that the family then lived in the village.
 That would help to explain why Albert was later named on the Roll of Honour.